adilmezghouti/blockchain-developer-bootcamp-final-project/README.md

 To set up the smart contract part follow the following steps:
 - Install dependencies: npm install
 - Rename .env.local to .env and populate it with the right values
-- Run ganache: ganache-cli
+- Run ganache: ganache-cli -m PUT_MNEMONIC_VALUE_FROM_DOT_ENV_HERE
-- Run tests: truffle test --network development
+- Run tests: truffle test --network development //This requires Ganache to be already running
 - Compile the smart contract:  truffle compile --all
 - Deploy the smart contract: truffle migrate --reset